Kumudri/Kumudri/README.md

 - 👀 I’m interested in digital illustrations, UI/UX design, and software engingeering.
 - 🌱 I’m currently learning software engineeering
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can drop an email to reach out to me~

 <!---
 Kumudri/Kumudri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.